 All contracts should start by clearly stating the parties to the contract, and how home staging contract is no different.
-Add your company name here, and be sure to add the hirer name here to for each and every job.
+Add your company name here, and be sure to add the hirer’s name here for each and every job.

 Initial hire fee

 What is the dollar cost of the staging services you are providing?
-State is clearly here, and be sure to mention any taxes of additional fees that might apply.
-Also state when it should be paid, such as "in advance".
+State it clearly here, and be sure to mention any taxes or additional fees that might apply.
+Also state when it should be paid, such as “in advance”.

 Payments & Collection Costs

 Reiterate when payment needs to be made, and be very clear that you will not begin providing services (delivering goods) until the home staging contract has been signed, and proof of payment has been provided.

 You will get cancellations during your career, and often they come very close to the date of the job.
 Oftentimes, you’ve turned down other jobs to complete what has now been canceled.
 A must-have clause in your staging contract is the Cancellation clause.
 It’ll state what fee you will charge if the job is canceled within a certain time period of the job’s original booking date.

 Summary of the Contract

 Explain what the contract is about.
 In our case, the contract is for home staging services.
 The hirer has agreed to obtain the home staging services from us as defined in the contract, for the period of time defined in the contract.